October 22, 1999

 These data on earnings are a product of the BLS Employment Cost Trends program.
 More information is in "Compensation Cost Trends in Private Industry and State and Local Governments" (PDF 67K), by Albert E. Schwenk, Compensation and Working Conditions, Fall 1999.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Pay gains similar for workers in private industry and State and local government over past two decades on the Internet at http://www.bls.gov/opub/ted/1999/oct/wk3/art05.htm (visited December 09, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Pay gains similar for workers in private industry and State and local government over past two decades at https://www.bls.gov/opub/ted/1999/oct/wk3/art05.htm (visited November 28, 2021).